 Located next to the Upper Lobby, Lobby Bar is open through late night.
-The menu includes cocktails and wine alongside pizza, soups, salads, shrimp cocktail, and sandwiches.
+The menu includes cocktails and wine alongside pizza, soups, salads, shrimp cocktails, and sandwiches.
 Open Friday and Saturday, Café Carleton overlooks the Casino Club.
-Live piano music and showtunes play between 8:30pm and midnight.
+Live piano music and show tunes play between 8:30pm and midnight.
 The menu includes wines, cocktails, cheese and charcuterie, caviar, and oysters.

 Business casual after 7pm

-Twelve Oaks, In-Fusion and Greenbrier Royale are located in the Casino Club.
+Twelve Oaks, In-Fusion, and Greenbrier Royale are located in the Casino Club.
 The Casino Club is open to registered overnight guests and members 21 years of age or older.
 Business casual is required in the casino after 7pm.
 Twelve Oaks is a high-end lounge.
-Drinks include signature and traditional cocktails, beer and wine.
-Food items include salads, shrimp cocktail, nachos, quesadillas, and pizza from the Pizza Shoppe.
+Drinks include signature and traditional cocktails, beer, and wine.
+Food items include salads, shrimp cocktails, nachos, quesadillas, and pizza from the Pizza Shoppe.